MicrosoftDocs/azure-docs/articles/container-registry/container-registry-best-practices.md

 ![Registry usage information in the Azure portal][registry-overview-quotas]

 You can manage the size of your registry by using the [Azure CLI][azure-cli] or the [Azure portal][azure-portal].
-Only the managed SKUs (Basic, Standard, Premium) support repository and image deletion--you cannot
+Only the managed SKUs (Basic, Standard, Premium) support repository and image deletion--you cannot delete repositories, images, or tags in a Classic registry.

 ### Delete in Azure CLI